 The Gossamer Gear Gorilla 50 is a new multi-day backpack that’s optimized for lightweight backpacking and thru-hiking.
 It’s a super comfortable pack that is easy to adapt to your needs whether you need to carry extra food or bulky gear for winter backpacking, or if you want to strip it down for a more streamlined adventure.
 The two things that I like best about the Gorilla 50 are the 10L extension collar which gives you a lot of flexibility when needed, without any added weight, and the extra-long side compression straps for lashing bulky gear to the side of the pack.
 If you’re a four-season or multi-sport style hiker like me, that feature is a huge value-add that’s pretty hard to find on other ultralight backpacks.

-Disclaimer: The author received a sample pack for this review.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
+Disclaimer: The author received a sample pack for this review.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
+Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!